CryoSat-2: DORIS

-Data from CryoSat-2 has shown 25,000 seamounts, with more to come as data is interpreted.

 Supporting measurements: CRYOVEX

 It was clear from the beginning of the CryoSat programme that an extensive series of measurements would be needed, both to understand interaction of the radar waves with the surface of the ice caps and to relate the measured freeboard of floating sea ice with its thickness.
 This latter, in particular, would have to take account of snow loading.
 For sea ice, which moves as it is blown by the wind, it was also necessary to develop techniques which could give consistent results when measured from platforms travelling at different speed (scientists on the surface, helicopter-towed sounders, aircraft-borne radars and CryoSat itself).
 A number of campaigns were performed under a programme called CRYOVEX which aimed to address each of the identified areas of uncertainty.
 These campaigns continued through the development of the original CryoSat and were planned to continue after its launch.

 Following the announcement that CryoSat-2 would be built the CRYOVEX programme was extended.
 Experiments were conducted in Antarctica to determine how snow could affect its readings, and to provide data for calibrating the satellite.
 In January 2007 the European Space Agency issued a request for proposals for further calibration and validation experiments.
 Further CryoVEx experiments were conducted on Svalbard in 2007, followed by a final expedition to Greenland and the Devon Ice Cap in 2008.
 Additional snow measurements were provided by the Arctic Arc Expedition, and the Alfred Wegener Institute's Airborne Synthetic Aperture and Interferometric Radar Altimeter System (ASIRAS) instrument, mounted aboard a Dornier 228 aircraft.